slorek/conscript/README.md

       register_for_draft
     end

-A `default_scope` is then set to exclude all draft instances from finders.
-You may use the `drafts` scope to access them:
+This registers `published` and `drafts` scopes on the model.
+You may use these scopes as with any other scope:

+    Article.published

+Or:

     Article.drafts

-If you need to access drafts and original instances together, use `unscoped` as you would any other `default_scope`:

-    Article.unscoped.all
+You'll therefore need to modify any existing code to use the `published` scope where you don't want to show drafts.

 ### Instance methods